BTCapsule/nop5/README.md

-# nop5
+# NOP5

-A drivechain enabled mobile wallet
+Node on Phone: a drivechain enabled mobile wallet

 # Setup